+

 (Photos: Athens Episode I – Telemachus / Marseille Episode V – Lotus Eaters / Vilnius Episode 3 – Proteus)

-Whilst emulating a novel of 18 separate parts, we’ve also divided our 18 cities into 3 Acts of 18 scenes.
-All begin with an activity that is not necessarily their public event but nonetheless takes place in the literal chronological order of Joyce’s hours of the day:
+Whilst emulating a novel of 18 separate parts, we also divided our 18 cities into 3 Acts of 18 scenes.
+All began with an activity that is not necessarily their public event but nonetheless took place in the literal chronological order of Joyce’s hours of the day:

-1. The journey of ACT I 2022 is from Athens to Paris via Budapest, Trieste, Vilnius and Marseille.
+1. The journey of ACT I 2022 was from Athens to Paris via Budapest, Trieste, Vilnius and Marseille.

-2. The journey of ACT II 2023 is a long one from Berlin to Oulu via Lugo, Copenhagen, Istanbul, Cluj, Zurich, Leeuwarden and Eleusis.
+2. The journey of ACT II 2023 was a long one from Berlin to Oulu via Lugo, Copenhagen, Istanbul, Cluj-Napoca, Zurich, Leeuwarden and Eleusis.

-3. The journey of ACT III 2024 is a short one from Lisbon to Derry/Donegal via Dublin.
+3. The journey of ACT III 2024 was a short one from Lisbon to Derry/Donegal via Dublin.

-As with Poseidon’s tossing of Odysseus in a zigzag pattern, so does the journey of our project between our cities unfold back and forth from one side of Europe to the other.
+As with Poseidon’s tossing of Odysseus in a zigzag pattern, so the journey of our project between our cities unfolded back and forth from one side of Europe to the other.

 Public Symposia